 But do you know which features to take into account?
 Can you recognise them in the myriad of products currently retailed?

 That’s what this article is for.
-The short buying guide that follows will discuss all the features you need to consider before purchasing a wood router.
-Then, you can see these features at work in five of the best wood routers today.
+You can see all the necessary features at work in five of the best wood routers today.

-And, if you still have questions, the short FAQ section will help clear all of them.
+And, if you still have questions, the short FAQ section at the end of this article will help clear all of them.

 This buying guide discusses the most important factors you need to consider before getting your woodworking router.